jadijadi/lpic1book/1044_manage_disk_quotas.md

 |grpquota|group quotas|
 |gquota|same as grpquota|

-So forexample is we want to enable quotas on sda2 we have to change the line in /etc/fstab like this:
+So for example is we want to enable quotas on sda2 we have to change the line in /etc/fstab like this:

 ````
 /dev/sda2  /home  ext4    defaults,usrquota,grpquota          1 2
 ````

-Next we need to specity the quotas of each user and each group.
+Next we need to specify the quotas of each user and each group.
 Two files called `aquota.user` and `aquota.group` in the root file system will do this.
 Now it is enough to run the `quotacheck` command.

 > the `quotacheck` command will create the aquota.user and aquota.group if they do not exist